MicrosoftLearning/PL-600-Microsoft-Power-Platform-Solution-Architect/Instructions/Exercises/Exercise01[PL-600]_Become_SA.md

 ---
-exercise:
-    module: 'Module 1: Becoming a Solution Architect'
+lab:
-    title: 'Exercise - Getting to know your customer'
+  title: Exercise - Getting to know your customer
+  description: Split into groups of 3-5 students.
+Select a company to research.
+Choose
+    a large, publicly traded, company.
+The groups will then share their findings and discuss the process of researching.
+  duration: 22 minutes
+  level: 100
+  islab: true
 ---

 # Exercise - Getting to know your customer